Scenic view of the Aegean Sea framed by traditional white buildings in Naoussa, one of the best coastal towns in Paros Greece

 Day trip to Antiparos – Take the short 7-minute ferry ride from Parikia or Pounta to explore Antiparos.
 If you ferry yourself, I recommend grabbing lunch at Zombos, where tables are set right on the sand, and checking out this cliff diving spot.
 Note: it is a bit tricky to navigate to unless you have a motorcyle or ATV (and prepare for some walking either way).
 Alternatively, you could book an Antiparos boat tour for the day, and enjoy lunch on the boat (this tour will take you to the same spot, and this one is also a good option).

-Have lunch on the beach – Pack your own picnic from a local spots like Pita Frank, or pick up ingredients from the market for a casual beach lunch.
+Have lunch on the beach – Grab souvlaki from a local spot like Street Griller, or pick up ingredients from the market for a casual beach lunch.
 The quieter beaches around the island make for perfect DIY dining spots with uninterrupted views of the sea.

 Go waterskiing or waterboarding – The calm morning waters around Paros are perfect for water sports, particularly around Santa Maria and Paralia Beach.
 Book early in the day before the wind picks up for the best conditions.